system-zero/system-zero/data/docs/la.md

     be negative.
 Array indices are starting from zero, and -1 denotes the last item in the array.

-  # A special form of the `for` loop, can be used as an iterator:
+  # A special form of the `for` loop, can be used as an array iterator:

     for |i| in array { block }